Getting Insurance To Pay For Your Ketamine Treatments

 Ultimately, we are all waiting for the day that this life changing treatment is covered by all insurance providers without question.
 In the meantime, don’t give up hope of getting some insurance compensation.
 Here are some important tips for working to get your infusions refunded by insurance:

 You may get some reimbursement right away or you may have to call and advocate for yourself.
 You may get a different decision for each representative you talk to (frustrating, I know) but keep trying and tell them your story about just how well this treatment has worked for you.
 Education is vital in spreading awareness of Ketamine’s effectiveness to not only insurance companies and agents, but the general public as well.

 Mention the insurance gap

-Since insurances do not have a coverage plan for Ketamine providers, you can point out that this is a gap in overall coverage.
+Since insurance companies do not have a coverage plan for Ketamine providers, you can point out that this is a gap in overall coverage.
 Alternatively, you can suggest they treat the infusions as they would any out of network provider deal (this is generally how they treat it when patients have received automatic reimbursement after submitting).

-Don’t lose hope on coverage, or yourself
+Don’t lose hope on coverage or yourself!

 If you are suffering and have been considering Ketamine infusions, call Ketamine Wellness Centers today to help get you started.

-Kayla is an Office Administrator at the Littleton-Denver, Colorado clinic of Ketamine Wellness Centers.
+Kayla is an Office Administrator at the Littleton-Denver, Colorado clinic of Ketamine Wellness Centers